A Critical Assessment of the Brain Criticality Hypothesis: GLOSSARY

-{\bf Critical Point} - An individual point separating two or more distinct phases or states.
-For example, in a ferromagnet, the Curie temperature marks the point where spontaneous magnetization disappears and the system becomes paramagnetic.
+{\bf Criticality} - A boundary of a continuous (second-order) phase transition separating two or more distinct phases or states.
+For example, a ferromagnet at the Curie temperature, where spontaneous magnetization disappears and the system becomes paramagnetic, is at criticality.

 {\bf Phase Transition} - The physical transformation of a system between distinct states with unique properties, often through the variation of a single parameter (i.e., a control parameter).
 For example, a ferromagnet can transition to a paramagnetic state if its temperature is increased.